Modern Breakthrough

-The Modern Breakthrough (Det moderne gennembrud; Det moderne gjennombrudd; Det moderna genombrottet) is the common name of the strong movement of naturalism and debating literature of Scandinavia which replaced romanticism near the end of the 19th century.
+The Modern Breakthrough (Det moderne gennembrud; Det moderne gjennombrudd; Det moderna genombrottet) was a movement of naturalism and debating literature of Scandinavia which replaced romanticism near the end of the 19th century.

-The term "The Modern Breakthrough" is used about the period 1870-1890 in the history of literature in Scandinavia, which in this period had a breakthrough from the rest of Europe.
+The term "The Modern Breakthrough" is used about the period 1870–1890 in the history of literature in Scandinavia, which in this period had a breakthrough from the rest of Europe.
 Danish theorist Georg Brandes is often considered to be the "wire-puller" behind the movement, although some of the authors had already begun to write in a realistic style before he formulated the aesthetic paradigm of the movement.
 His lectures at Copenhagen University starting 1871 and his work Main Currents in 19th Century Literature (Danish: Hovedstrømninger i det 19.
 Aarhundredes Litteratur) mark the beginning of the period.

 Characteristics

 The authors during the Modern Breakthrough revolted against traditional cultural themes, especially the literary period of romanticism.
 The writers of the Modern Breakthrough adopted a more realistic bent.
 The authors of the Breakthrough also adopted more liberal views on such topics as sexuality and religion, and expressed openly their interest in scientific breakthroughs such as Charles Darwin's theory of evolution.
 Female writers also gained unprecedented influence during this time.